Christiaan Huygens: France

-The Montmor Academy was the form the old Mersenne circle took after the mid-1650s.
-Huygens took part in its debates, and supported its "dissident" faction who favoured experimental demonstration to curtail fruitless discussion, and opposed amateurish attitudes.
-During 1663 he made what was his third visit to Paris; the Montmor Academy closed down, and Huygens took the chance to advocate a more Baconian program in science.
-Three years later, in 1666, he moved to Paris on an invitation to fill a position at King Louis XIV's new French Académie des sciences.
+The Montmor Academy, started in the mid-1650s, was the form the old Mersenne circle took after his death.
+Huygens took part in its debates and supported those favouring experimental demonstration as a check on amateurish attitudes.
+He visited Paris a third time in 1663; when the Montmor Academy closed down the next year, Huygens advocated for a more Baconian program in science.
+Two years later, in 1666, he moved to Paris on an invitation to fill a leadership position at King Louis XIV's new French Académie des sciences.

-While in Paris, Huygens had an important patron and correspondent in Jean-Baptiste Colbert, First Minister to Louis XIV.
-However, his relationship with the French Academy was not always easy, and in 1670 Huygens, seriously ill, chose Francis Vernon to carry out a donation of his papers to the Royal Society in London, should he die.
-The aftermath of the Franco-Dutch War (1672–78), and particularly England's role in it, may have damaged his relationship with the Royal Society.
+While at the Académie in Paris, Huygens had an important patron and correspondent in Jean-Baptiste Colbert, First Minister to Louis XIV.
+His relationship with the French Académie was not always easy, and in 1670 Huygens, seriously ill, chose Francis Vernon to carry out a donation of his papers to the Royal Society in London should he die.
+However, the aftermath of the Franco-Dutch War (1672–78), and particularly England's role in it, may have damaged his later relationship with the Royal Society.
 Robert Hooke, as a Royal Society representative, lacked the finesse to handle the situation in 1673.

-The physicist and inventor Denis Papin was assistant to Huygens from 1671.
-One of their projects, which did not bear fruit directly, was the gunpowder engine.
-Papin moved to England in 1678 to continue work in this area.
-Also in Paris, Huygens made further astronomical observations using the observatory recently completed in 1672.
+The physicist and inventor Denis Papin was an assistant to Huygens from 1671.
+One of their projects, which did not bear fruit directly, was the gunpowder engine, a precursor of the internal combustion engine that used gunpowder as its fuel.
+Huygens made further astronomical observations at the Académie using the observatory recently completed in 1672.
 He introduced Nicolaas Hartsoeker to French scientists such as Nicolas Malebranche and Giovanni Cassini in 1678.

-Huygens met Leibniz as a young diplomat, visiting Paris in 1672 on a vain mission to meet the French Foreign Minister Arnauld de Pomponne.
-At this time Leibniz was working on a calculating machine, and he moved on to London in early 1673 with diplomats from Mainz.
-From March 1673, Leibniz was tutored in mathematics by Huygens, who taught him analytical geometry.
-An extensive correspondence ensued, in which Huygens showed at first reluctance to accept the advantages of Leibniz's infinitesimal calculus.
+The young diplomat Leibniz met Huygens while visiting Paris in 1672 on a vain mission to meet the French Foreign Minister Arnauld de Pomponne.
+Leibniz was working on a calculating machine at the time and, after a short visit to London in early 1673, he was tutored in mathematics by Huygens until 1676.
+An extensive correspondence ensued over the years, in which Huygens showed at first reluctance to accept the advantages of Leibniz's infinitesimal calculus.

 Final years

 Huygens moved back to The Hague in 1681 after suffering another bout of serious depressive illness.
 In 1684, he published Astroscopia Compendiaria on his new tubeless aerial telescope.
 He attempted to return to France in 1685 but the revocation of the Edict of Nantes precluded this move.
 His father died in 1687, and he inherited Hofwijck, which he made his home the following year.

-On his third visit to England, Huygens met Isaac Newton in person on 12 June 1689.
+On his third visit to England, Huygens met Newton in person on 12 June 1689.
 They spoke about Iceland spar, and subsequently corresponded about resisted motion.

 Huygens returned to mathematical topics in his last years and observed the acoustical phenomenon now known as flanging in 1693.
-Two years later, on 8 July 1695, Huygens died in The Hague and was buried in an unmarked grave in the Grote Kerk there, as was his father before him.
+Two years later, on 8 July 1695, Huygens died in The Hague and was buried, like his father before him, in an unmarked grave at the Grote Kerk.